content-left-bg.png

 Adult supervisors must be licensed to drive the towing vehicle with competence (knowledge and skills) in the operation and/or driving instruction of the specific towing vehicle and assessing and supervising safe handling of the vehicle and safe manual handling.

-At least 1 adult supervisor is required to be:
+At least 1 adult supervisor is:

 • a registered teacher, or an adult supervisor working under the direct supervision of a registered teacher, who can legally drive the towing vehicle with competence (knowledge and skills) in assessing and supervising safe handling of the vehicle.

-At least 1 adult supervisor is required to be:
+At least 1 adult supervisor is either:

 • an adult supervisor, working under the direct supervision of a registered teacher, who can legally drive the towing vehicle with competence (knowledge and skills) in assessing and supervising safe handling of the vehicle and with qualification in the activity (e.g. AHCMOM205—operate vehicles, AHCMOM203—operate basic machinery and equipment or similar) or another method determined by the principal.

-At least 1 adult supervisor is required to be:
+At least 1 adult supervisor is either:

 Facilities and equipment